 When your Pikesville or Towson car dealership guides you through the sales process, you may find that they ran a credit check without your consent, which can lower your credit score.
 You may also give them your down payment and take your car home only to find out later that your financing wasn’t approved.
 You might be asked to give the car back without getting your down payment back, with the dealership trying to keep and steal your down payment, or charge you for mileage and use of the car, even though financing was not approved.
 Maryland’s Spot Delivery law has strict requirements, including requiring a dealership to return a down payment and not charge fees when financing is not approved a car needs to be return.

 If you find that you’ve been the victim of auto fraud, Whitney, LLP can help.

 At Whitney, LLP, our lawyers have represented many car buyers, and we have heard many client stories about deceptive practices by car dealerships.
 We have successfully represented car buyers against the largest new and used dealerships in Maryland.

 If car dealership fraud has happened to you, Whitney, LLP can help by fighting for your legal rights.
-Call the attorneys of Whitney, LLP today at (410) 583-8000 to set up your Free Consultation, or use our Online Quick Contact Form.
+Call the attorneys of Whitney, LLP today at (410) 583-8000 to set up your Legal Consultation, or use our Online Quick Contact Form.
 Watch our YouTube Channel and read our Auto Fraud blog for more information on dealer fraud cases.